A central limit theorem for the gossip process: Introduction

+is established, with uniformly small error, for {\it all\/} values of~$u$, with~$\hc_d$ defined before~\Ref{AB-min-r-eta-def}, and with the time shift~$U$ given by $\l^{-1}\log W + c$, for a suitably chosen constant~$c$.
+Clearly, to be compatible with~\Ref{ell_0}, $\ell(u) \sim K e^u$ as $u\to -\infty$, as follows from ([BR], following~(2.23)).

+For any fixed~$u$, the distribution of $L_{t_\L(u)}/L$ is close to that of $\ell(u + \log W + \log\hc_d)$, and is a bounded random variable.
+Hence it can only be approximately normally distributed, after appropriate centring and normalization, in circumstances in which the distribution of~$\log W$ is concentrated close to some fixed value.
+This is not true of the distribution of~$W$ at time~$0$.
+However, when predicting from a time $v = \a\l^{-1}\log\L$ for any fixed~$\a$, $0 < \a < 1$, the conditional distribution of~$W$, given the information up to time~$v$, is concentrated close to an approximation $W(v,v)$ provided only that $\a > 0$, even though the size of the informed set is still relatively small when compared to~$L$ for any $\a < 1$.
+The aim is now to show that the difference $\D(v) := W(v,v) - W$, suitably normalized, is approximately normally distributed.

-We carry through the above programme in the next two sections.
-In the first, a normal approximation is established for~$\D(v)$.
-For this, it is easier to work with a `flattened' CMJ process~$\hX$, rather than with the original CMJ process~$\bX$.
-The process~$\hX$ has birth rate at age~$s$ given by $\r s^d\vva(\KK)$, and is thus the same process for all~$L$, whereas~$\bX$ depends implicitly on~$L$ through the function~$\vva_s(\KK)$.
+It turns out to be easier to work with a `flattened' CMJ process~$\hX$, rather than with the original CMJ process~$\bX$.
+The process~$\hX$ has birth rate at age~$s$ given by $\r s^d\vva $, and is thus the same process for all~$L$, whereas~$\bX$ depends implicitly on~$L$ through the function~$\vva_s$.
 The quantity~$\l$ then turns out to be the Malthusian parameter of~$\hX$.
 In a CMJ process with Malthusian parameter~$\m$, at large times, a randomly sampled individual has average age approximately~$1/\m$.
 For~$\hX$, $\m = \l$, and replacing $s$ by~$1/\l$ in~\Ref{AB-volume-approx} confirms that the two CMJ processes $\bX$ and~$\hX$ have birth rates that are close to each other if~$\L$ is large.
-The proof of the normal approximation to~$\D(v)$ is now accomplished by defining a collection of martingales~$(W_j(\cdot),\,0 \le j\le d)$ associated with~$\hX$, with $W(t) := W_0(t)$, defined in~\Ref{AB-W-def} below, being non-negative and square integrable, having limit $W(\infty) =: W$.
-It is then shown that $W(v) - W$, suitably normalized, is close enough to the integral of a function $f(W(v),u)$ with respect to an independent standard Brownian motion~$B(u)$, giving the normal approximation.
+The essentials of the proof of the normal approximation to~$\D(v)$ are carried out in Section~\ref{branching}.
+The argument hinges on examining a collection of (complex valued) martingales~$(W_j(\cdot),\,0 \le j\le d)$ associated with~$\hX$, that are defined in~\Ref{AB-W-def} below.
+In particular, $W(t,v) := W_0(t)$, $t\ge v$, is non-negative and square integrable, having limit $W_0(\infty) =: W$.
+It is then shown that $W_0(v) - W$, suitably normalized, is close enough to the integral of a function $f(W_0(v),u)$ with respect to an independent standard Brownian motion~$B(u)$, giving the normal approximation.